 1 APY = Annual Percentage Yield

 2 Must be at least 18 years of age to open a High-Yield Checking (HYC) account with a limit of one account per Member.
-Requirements to earn highest APY include enrollment in eDocuments, recurring direct deposit with an aggregated total of $500 or more per month that posts to your HYC account, and a minimum of 10 debit card point-of-sale withdrawal transactions of $1 or more per month.
-Highest APY includes 1.00% on HYC balance up through $20,000 and 0.25% on any HYC balance over $20,000; 1.00% APY on primary savings balance up through $50,000 and 0.25% APY on primary savings balance over $50,000.
-If requirements are not met, accounts will earn an APY of 0.02% on HYC balances and 0.10% on primary savings balances.
-Account-holders will receive a maximum rebate of $30 per month on non-TDECU ATM fees.
+Requirements to earn the highest APY include enrollment in eDocuments, recurring direct deposit with an aggregated total of $500 or more per month that posts to your HYC account, and a minimum of 10 debit card point-of-sale withdrawal transactions of $1 or more per month.
+The highest APY includes 2.50% on HYC balance up through $20,000 and 0.25% on any HYC balance over $20,000; 1.00% APY on primary savings balance up through $50,000 and 0.25% APY on primary savings balance over $50,000.
+If requirements are unmet, accounts will earn an APY of 0.02% on HYC balances and 0.10% on primary savings balances.
+Account holders will receive a maximum rebate of $30 monthly on non-TDECU ATM fees.
+The 16x the national average earning rate is as of 1/25/24.
 Other terms/conditions apply.
 Contact TDECU for complete details.
 Insured by NCUA.